Filtering

 }

-Therefore, given the above subscription, these GraphQL operations will only be triggered for "The Matrix" movie.
+Therefore, given the previously described subscription, these GraphQL operations should only triggered for "The Matrix" movie.

 subscription {